Jordonbc/GlassOS/README.md

 ### Terminal
 This is a cool thing I added.
 It is an integrated python terminal embedded in Glass OS.
 It allows you to type python commands.

+# Open Source
+This is an open source project and you are allowed to add your own code.

 # Disclaimer:
 Dont use your normal passwords with Glass OS as they are not encrypted.